Where are you located?

 • Understand your intended outcome: Determine the format of your progress notes by imagining that you’re reading a DAP note written by someone else.
 What would help you scan it and understand the information well?
 Perhaps short key phrases in one section and a numbered list in another?

-• Use robust software to stay organised: Using software like Power Diary to record your DAP notes will help you navigate to important information quickly later on.
+• Use robust software to stay organised: Using electronic software like Power Diary to record your DAP notes will help you navigate to important information quickly.
 While you could use a DAP note template, then write it by hand and upload it to the software, recording the DAP note directly into the software is more efficient and accurate.
-In addition, well-designed software can add value to your notes with elements like charts.
+In addition, well-designed software can add value to your notes with elements like charts and checklists.

 DAP Note Example